 Promoting your project

-We provide training and support to help you promote your project and meet branding and promotional requirements.
+We provide support and training to help you meet branding and promotional requirements and promote your project.

 Branding and promotional requirements

 We have produced a Summary Guide and downloadable logos, templates, press releases and presentations to help your project meet branding and promotional requirements.

 Please refer to these guides before producing online or printed material.

 You can view the recording of the Increasing Participation in your Project webinar below or via the link here.

 Increasing Participation in your Project webinar slides - view the full slides from the Promoting your Project webinar, complete with weblinks.

 Increasing Participation in your Project summary - a summary of key points from the workshop.

 Project promotion and participation progress check - the progress check will help you to identify areas where you are confident and those where you want to improve.